 Fortunately, in Ohio there exists another option which can save you from spending a lot of extra money and time on a divorce.
 This alternative, known as marriage dissolution, has the same outcome of divorce without the complications.
 Our Columbus dissolution attorneys at Friedman & Mirman Co., L.P.A. are ready to help you negotiate your separation as smoothly as possible.

 Call us today at (614) 412-3943 so that our family law attorneys can answer all of your questions concerning dissolution.

 What Is Marriage Dissolution?

-You may not have heard of the term "marriage dissolution" before, since many people take the common tactic of divorce.
-In reality, however, dissolution is an excellent alternative because the two parties can come to their own agreement and compromise settling any separation issues, all before they come to the court.
-By resolving these issues beforehand and putting them into an organized document, the parties can avoid spending extra financial costs and limit the time spent waiting for a decision.
+You may not have heard of the term "marriage dissolution" before, since many people use the more common divorce term.
+In reality, however, dissolution is an excellent alternative because the two parties can work with their attorneys to arrive at an agreement and settle their issues, all before they come to the court.
+By resolving these issues beforehand and putting them into an organized document, the parties can avoid spending extra costs and resolve their case much more quickly.

 - Division of debts and assets

 - Child custody